// Blog / inspector

 Short answer

-A visual inspector turns .knowledge artifacts into an operating surface: health, trust buckets, freshness, repair queue, graph relationships, and critical paths.
-It does not replace the files; it makes the files reviewable by humans before agents act.
+A visual inspector turns .knowledge files into a dashboard: repository health, confidence levels, freshness, items to re-check, relationships between repository areas, and high-impact files.
+It does not replace the files; it makes them easier to review before agents act.

 Understand what a visual inspector adds on top of repo-local knowledge files.